-5.10 We continue to work on our mechanics for securing Community engagement/involvement.
-Engaging our tenants remains an issue, although we have taken steps to redress this by the appointment of a dedicated Tenant Participation Officer who has already trebled attendance at meetings.
+We continue to work on our mechanics for securing Community engagement/ involvement.
+The appointment of a dedicated Tenant Participation Officer has already trebled attendance by our tenants at meetings.
 We are actively involved with the other Councils in Essex in promoting Young Peoples' interest in local democracy.
 It will be interesting to see if the formation of a Youth Assembly in Essex helps encourage more young people to subsequently take an interest in the District and County elections.
-At the same time, the District Council is also now reviewing its own policies and services in relation to young people.
+At the same time, the District Council is reviewing its own policies and service delivery in relation to young people within its area.

-5.11 The Council has a good track record of piloting new initiatives, where appropriate, before rolling them out across a further part or the whole of a service area.
+The Council has a good track record of piloting new initiatives, where appropriate, before rolling them out across a further part or the whole of a service area.
 In this way, we can learn and adapt/change our practices and procedures as we go along, or before we extend the service.
-Good examples include the piloting project around kerbside recycling (RDCSA 18) and the current pilot regarding the scheme managers in our sheltered housing accommodation (RDCSA 19).
-In our IT applications, we view software systems elsewhere and then run test systems before putting them into operation e.g Council Tax Payment On-Line, 'E-procurement'.
+Good examples include the piloting project around kerbside recycling (RDCSA 20) and the current pilot regarding the scheme managers in our sheltered housing accommodation (RDCSA 21).
+In our IT applications, we view software systems elsewhere and then run test systems before putting them into operation e.g Council Tax payments on-line and the introduction of eprocurement.

-5.12 Where things do go wrong, we are not afraid to look at the reasons why and change things as a result.
+Where things do go wrong, we are not afraid to look at the reasons why and change things as a result.
 The contract overrun around the demolition of the Rayleigh Sports and Social Club and its laying out as a car parking area adjoining the Mill led to us reviewing our contract systems and procedures and making changes to the way that we do things in this area.
 In renewing our major contracts, we reflected on our experiences and ensured that the new arrangements meet our changing needs and aspirations, as well as addressing past problems.
-5.13 We have learnt, for example, not to put out extra communication with our Council tax bills.
-In March 2003, we put details of our revised refuse collection dates for the statutory holiday periods out with our Council tax bills.
-This resulted in a significant increase in public callers querying the date of collection around the Easter Bank Holiday period, indicating that the information we sent out was not read.
-We have now reverted to more tried and trusted methods including the use of our website.